Readit News logoReadit News

 bradford commented on Pipelining might be my favorite programming language feature herecomesthemoon.net/2025... · Posted by u/Mond_

-bnchrch · 8 months ago
+bnchrch · a year ago

 I'm personally someone who advocates for languages to keep their feature set small and shoot to achieve a finished feature set quickly.